ORNL/cpp-proposals-pub/D1673/blas_interface.md

 * *Requires:*

-  * The matrix `A` has either Symmetric or Symmetric Packed "type" in BLAS terms.

   * If `i,j` is in the domain of `A`, then `i` is in the domain of `y` and `j` is in the domain of `x`.